dlangk/langkilde/posts/2024-05-06-shareholder-value.md

 **Turning a profit as a product company is hard.** It means you have to create a product that is valuable to someone else.
 That usually requires an upfront investment in both **product development** and **distribution**.
-Services is easier to get started with, but less profitable in the long-run (more on this later).
+Services is easier to get started with, but less profitable in the long-run.

 **Startups typically raise money by selling shares.** A so-called "funding round".
 Startup people can't stop talking about funding rounds.
 Pre-seed, seed, series A and so on.
 If you decide to raise money by selling shares, you will